 As a part of our wellness initiative, Nineveh-Hensley-Jackson United School Corporation, makes available for purchase breakfast and lunch at all of our school cafeterias.
 Each student has a cafeteria account for prepayment of meals.
 Each student's account is set up with a unique ID.
+Student breakfast and lunch will be free for the 2021-2022 school year.
 Prepayments may be made at yearly registration or at your child's school.
 Payments sent to school must be in an envelope with the student's name and amount enclosed.
 The school does not supply the envelope.
 Each school has a procedure for collecting cafeteria prepayments.
 Please contact your child's school office or Cafeteria Manager if you have any questions about your child's cafeteria prepayment procedures or your child's account balance.
 Account balances are available online via Infinite Campus.
 Parents must have Infinite Campus Parent Portal Access Form on file at a school in order to receive online access information.